gavinsimpson/gratia/README.md

 ## Overview

-Graceful ‘ggplot’-based graphics and utility functions for working with generalized additive models (GAMs) fitted using the ‘mgcv’ package.
+Working with GAMs within the ‘tidyverse’ can be tedious and even difficult without a good understanding of GAMs themselves and how the model is returned by ‘mgcv’ and what the model objects contain. ‘gratia’ is designed to help with this.

-Provides a reimplementation of the `plot()` method for GAMs that ‘mgcv’ provides, as well as ‘tidyverse’ compatible representations of estimated smooths.
+‘gratia’ provides ‘ggplot’-based graphics and utility functions for working with generalized additive models (GAMs) fitted using the ‘mgcv’ package, via a reimplementation of the `plot()` method for GAMs that ‘mgcv’ provides, as well as ‘tidyverse’ compatible representations of estimated smooths.

 ## Features